DimitarNestorov/RepoOnVercel/README.md

 Depictions live in the `pages` folder.
 The format for the file name is `name.js` where `name` is the name of your package.
 To view your depictions before deploying run the development server and visit `http://localhost:3000/name` where `name` is the name of your package.

+If your package name has spaces in it replace those with `-` for the depiction file.

 ### Add your package icons

 Put your icons in the public folder and then edit the `exports.icons` object in the `repo.js` file.
 The key is the name of your package, the value is the path of the icon without `public`.